-Bagged Lunches for Field Trips
+Bagged Lunches or Field Trips

-If you offer a bagged lunch when students go on a field trip the students must be offered lunches that meet daily meal pattern requirements.
+If you choose to offer a bagged lunch for when meal service cannot be in the cafeteria (eg, fish dinners) or if they go on a field trip the students must be offered lunches that meet daily meal pattern requirements.
 Specific procedures must be followed, including maintaining the temperature of time/temperature control for safety (TCS) food, establishing a way to collect meal payments, and obtaining a count by eligibility category.
 If your school implements Offer versus Serve (OVS), OVS must be implemented, to the extent possible, during field trip meals as well.
 Allowing students to turn down at least one component meets the requirement of OVS.
 For example, you may offer the grain, meat/meat alternate, and vegetable together in a bag, then allow students to select from or turn down multiple fruit choices and at least two milk types.
 For more information, please reference the Meals on Field Trips overview (https://dpi.wi.gov/sites/default/files/imce/school-nutrition/pdf/field-trip-meals-overview.pdf).